kontainapp/km/docs/debugging-guide.md

 ```
 ### **Restarting a Unikernel Debuggee**

 Developers often need to restart a debuggee program from the beginning while preserving the breakpoints, variables, and other status in the client.
-In GDB, this is done using the ‘`run`’ command.
+In GDB, this is done using the `run` command.
 To achieve the same results when debugging with Kontain GDB, follow the procedure below.

 **Procedure:**

-1. In the GDB client, use the `detach `command to disconnect the debuggee and keep the client GDB alive.
+1. In the GDB client, use the `detach` command to disconnect the debuggee and keep the client GDB alive.
-2. In another shell, start the debuggee with KM debugging enabled, using the` -g` option as described in Step 1 of the example, above.
+2. In another shell, start the debuggee with KM debugging enabled, using the `-g` option as described in Step 1 of the example, above.
-3. Returning to the GDB client, use the `target remote localhost:2159 `command to attach to the freshly started debuggee.
+3. Returning to the GDB client, use the `target remote localhost:2159` command to attach to the freshly started debuggee.
 All of the breakpoints and other GDB client status should be present.
-4. Run the debuggee using the `continue `command.
+4. Run the debuggee using the `continue` command.

 ### Debugging Child Processes and `exec` Workloads

 GDB follow-fork-mode cannot be used to follow the child process after a fork.
-This is because, when a Kontain workload forks, it inherits debug settings from the forking process, e.g.,
+This is because when a Kontain workload forks, it inherits debug settings from the forking process, e.g.,

 *   If the parent waits for GDB `attach` before starting up, so will the child.
 *   If the parent listens for a GDB client `attach` in the background, the child will do the same.
 *   Each forked workload will be listening on a new network port.
     *   The new network port is the next free port that is higher than the parent's gdb network port.
-    *   If most ports are in use, port number will wrap at `64*1024`.
+    *   If most ports are in use, the port number will wrap at 64\*1024.
 1. To enable debugging of a child process, add the following variable to the parent KM environment:

 ```
 KM_GDB_CHILD_FORK_WAIT
 ```
 The value of this variable is a regular expression that is compared to the name of the workload.
 If there is a match, the child process will pause and wait for the GDB client to connect to the KM GDB server.

 2. Look up which port to connect to.
 This information is in a message from the child process KM and will look something like: